-Patterson, a Democrat, was the representative for California's 38th congressional district from 1975 to 1984.
+Patterson was the representative for California’s 38th congressional district and was a Democrat.
+He served from 1975 to 1984.

 Patterson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Patterson sponsored and cosponsored.
 See full analysis methodology.

 Patterson was the primary sponsor of 7 bills that were enacted:

 - H.J.Res.
 408 (98th): A joint resolution designating November 12, 1983, as “Anti-Defamation League Day” in honor of the league’s seventieth anniversary.